roshbhatia/roshbhatia/README.md

-site reliability engineering and backend @Time By Ping
+backend, platform, and site reliability @pinginc

 the dog in the pic is not my dog